vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/AWS - Non Airgap/AWSNonAirgap-DeploymentGuide.md

 ## <a id=customizing-tanzu-kubernetes-grid> </a> Customizing Tanzu Kubernetes Grid

-All configurable options and their default values can be seen in the [terraform/startup.sh](https://gitlab.eng.vmware.com/core-build/sivt-aws-federal/-/tree/main/terraform) file.
+All configurable options and their default values can be seen in the [terraform/startup*.sh](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/terraform) files.
 The variables must be edited in this file for them to take effect because Terraform is not configured to take all of them as input.

 For a description of all variables, see the [Variables](#variables) section.